gajus/roarr/README.md

 {"context":{"logLevel":20,"error":{"name":"Error","message":"foo","stack":"[REDACTED]"}},"message":"bar","sequence":"1","time":1506776210000,"version":"2.0.0"}
 ```

-Roarr middlwares enable translation of every bit of information that is used to construct a log message.
+Roarr middlewares enable translation of every bit of information that is used to construct a log message.

 The following are the official middlewares: